fadingNA/chat-completion-api/README.md

-# Creating a markdown file for the provided README content

-readme_content = """
 # Chat Completion API

 A simple tool to utilize OpenAI's Chat Completion API for various natural language processing tasks.
 This tool is designed for the **OSD-600 Release 0.x** project.